How Does Hospital Indemnity Insurance Work?

 Many Americans suffer from financial hardship after being hospitalized.
 Fortunately, hospital indemnity insurance can help you protect your finances, avoid medical debt, and cover basic living expenses after a major hospitalization.

 Even if you have a health insurance plan, you may want to consider purchasing hospital indemnity insurance.
 Many patients with health insurance still have to pay out-of-pocket costs after being hospitalized, which can be a financial burden.
-For example, according to KFF, the average patient in 2020 with employer coverage had to pay $1,280 in out-of-pocket costs after being hospitalized for COVID-19.
+For example, according to the Kaiser Family Foundation, the average patient in 2020 with employer coverage had to pay $1,280 in out-of-pocket costs after being hospitalized for COVID-19.

-Hospital indemnity insurance be used to cover those costs, as well as non-medical costs.
+Hospital indemnity insurance can be used to cover those costs, as well as non-medical costs such as groceries and childcare.
 It can be an essential lifeline for those who would otherwise face massive medical debt or the financial burden of lost wages.